The Legacy of Power Ranch

 With the help of the Pima Indians, the early Lehi Pioneers (as the settlers were known) organized work parties and began digging irrigation ditches to bring in water from the Salt River Valley so they could plant crops.
 With completion of the Roosevelt Dam in 1911, which provided abundant and steady irrigation, settlers flocked to the Gilbert area.

-Following World War II, Power Ranches also began running cattle and continued the operation until 1962.
-At its peak, the cattle herd counted 600 head.
-If James power put his strength and ingenuity into Power Ranches, then Sarah Power provided its heart and soul. indeed, it was Sarah who fashioned the family’s branding iron - the letter "W" beside the shape of a heart - saying "it takes a lot of work and a lot of love" to run a ranch it is a proud symbol of heritage that the family honors to this day.
+Following World War II, Power Ranches began running cattle and continued the operation until 1962.
+At its peak, the cattle herd counted 600 heads.
+If James Power put his strength and ingenuity into Power Ranches, then Sarah Power provided its heart and soul.
+Indeed, it was Sarah who fashioned the family’s branding iron - the letter "W" beside the shape of a heart - saying "it takes a lot of work and a lot of love" to run a ranch.
+It is a proud symbol of heritage that the family honors to this day.

-During its peak production years of 1963 - 1979, Power Ranches employed as many as 500 persons.
-The variety of crops raised on the 2,000-acre spread included cotton, peaches, plums, grapes, nectarines, barley, wheat, sorghum and potatoes. typically, the Power Ranches cotton crops yielded five blaes per acre, while the standard for the area was 3.5 bales.
+During its peak production years of 1963 - 1979, Power Ranches employed as many as 500 people.
+The variety of crops raised on the 2,000-acre spread included cotton, peaches, plums, grapes, nectarines, barley, wheat, sorghum and potatoes.
+Typically, the Power Ranches cotton crops yielded five bales per acre, while the standard for the area was three and a half bales.
 The Gilbert Cotton Gin had opened in downtown prior to 1920 to help farmers bale and ship their crops.

 Coping With Summer Heat

-Behind the family home, tall, spreading cottonwood and eucalyptus trees were "lifesavers" in summer.
+Behind the family home were tall, wide-spread cottonwood and eucalyptus trees that were "lifesavers" during the summer months.
 They provided much-needed shade for the cattle and horses - and the family.

 To survive the summer heat, the Power family slept outdoors as did other early residents of Gilbert.
 Air conditioning and evaporative coolers did not exist; and since there were no paved roads to retain the heat, the desert evenings cooled off considerably after the sun went down.
 At the Power home, father James rigged up a "misting system" by pumping water from the windmill to the top of the enormous cottonwood tree in back.
 The mist filtered down through the branches and onto the sleeping family, in effect cooling the outside temperature by 30 degrees.

-Other ways the Power family kept cool: they hung burlap soaked in water over the windows, took a 10-gallon barrel, filled with ice, to the fields and constantly dipped their straw hats in water.
+Other ways the Power family kept cool was hanging burlap soaked in water over the windows and they took a 10-gallon barrel, filled with ice, to the fields and constantly dipped their straw hats in water.
 A light summer meal consisted of bread and a glass of cold milk.
 Of course, swimming in the canal shaded by a row of lush cottonwood trees was a favorite pastime, particularly for the Power boys.

 The Power kids rode their mules 3-1/2 miles one-way to elementary school in nearby Queen Creek.
 They also explored the Superstition Mountains by horseback and discovered a mountain lion, bobcat and a band of wild horses while riding in the San Tan Mountains.
 Among the Power girls, Vera in particular was an accomplished rider who later joined the equestrian team at the University of Arizona in Tucson.

 Family trips provided special fun.
-During outings to four-block-long Mesa, the children liked to watch Westerns at The Nile movie theatre Longer trips to Phoenix meant shopping at J.C.
-Penny, shows at The Orpheum and visits to the popular Adams Hotel at Central and Adams Street.
+During outings to four-block-long Mesa, the children liked to watch westerns at The Nile movie theatre.
+Longer trips to Phoenix meant shopping at JCPenney, shows at The Orpheum and visits to the popular Adams Hotel at Central and Adams Street.

 Emphasis on Education

-In 1945, it had 533 students and was renamed Arizona State College, then finally renamed Arizona State University in 1958 with 10,000-student enrollment.
+In 1945, it had grown to 533 students and was renamed Arizona State College, then finally renamed Arizona State University in 1958 with a 10,000-student enrollment.

-Wile a student, James became a member of Tempe Normal’s first football team, organized by Fred "Cap" Irish (Irish Hall) in 1896.
-At the time, 61 male students were enrolled and none had every played football.
+While a student, James became a member of Tempe Normal’s first football team, organized by Fred "Cap" Irish (Irish Hall) in 1896.
+At the time, 61 male students were enrolled and none had ever played football.
 Using the old flying wedge, Cap’s teams didn’t have helmets or pads and prior to each game, the field was plowed to cushion the falls.
-Then known as the Bulldogs, Tempe Normal beat the University of Arizona 11 to 2 to win the Arizona championship in 1899.
+Then known as the Bulldogs, Tempe Normal beat the University of Arizona 11 - 2 winning the Arizona championship in 1899.

 Fraternal twins Kent and Keith Power attended Higley-Queen Creek Elementary School where their favorite subject was "recess."
-The boys went on to become salutatorian and valedictorian, respectively, of the 1938 Gilbert High School graduating class.
-They played on the high schools 11-man "Tigers" football team.
-The high school building on gilbert Road, which opened in 1920, now houses the Gilbert Unified School District.
+The boys went on to become Salutatorian and Valedictorian, respectively, of the 1938 Gilbert High School graduating class.
+They played on the high school 11-man "Tigers" football team.
+The high school building on Gilbert Road, which opened in 1920, now houses the Gilbert Unified School District offices.